PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-07 16:57:12
+Last updated: 2024-04-07 16:59:02
-Random Quote: It's not even the lies that hurt, you know?
-It's the fact that you're never really emotionally prepared for someone to leave you. - Rue Bennett
+Random Quote: Dad, you can be in all of the fights that you want, but don't get hurt too bad. - Seong Gi-hun